fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 	- Run `aea generate-key fetchai` and `aea add-key fetchai`
 	- Print your address `aea get-address fetchai`

-6. Sign your test-net address you just generated with the private key which is tied to your FET account on Ethereum mainnet which you use for staking FET:
+6. Sign the test-net address you just generated with the private key tied to your FET account on Ethereum mainnet.
+This is the account you use for FET staking:

-	- We recommend you use MetaMask or a similar Wallet to sign your Fetch.ai test-net address.
+	- We recommend you use our <a href=https://fetchai.github.io/web-ethereum-signer/ target="_blank">signing app</a> with your <a href="https://docs.metamask.io/guide/signing-data.html#a-brief-history" target="_blank">MetaMask</a> wallet, alternatively use <a href="https://www.myetherwallet.com/interface/sign-message" target="_blank">MEW</a> or a similar wallet to sign your Fetch.ai test-net address.
-	- In your registration agent's `aea-config.yaml` file update the following lines:
+	- In your registration agent's `aea-config.yaml` file update the following lines (make sure you put strings in quotes `''`):

 		- `ethereum_address: PUT_YOUR_ETHEREUM_ADDRESS_HERE`
 		- `signature_of_fetchai_address: PUT_YOUR_SIGNATURE_HERE`
-		- `whitelist: [PUT_WHITELIST_ADDRESSES_HERE]`

-	- Currently, the whitelisted address is: `fetch19unnpas52q0us5lp7e2pmnkrmywjhnau224yel`
+		- `whitelist: [PUT_WHITELIST_ADDRESSES_HERE]` (Currently, the whitelisted address is: `fetch19unnpas52q0us5lp7e2pmnkrmywjhnau224yel`.)

 7. Configure the registration agent further, to include your developer handle.
 Optionally, to earn more tokens, also provide a link to a tweet.
 To qualify, the tweet must reference your developer handle and link to incentivized [testnet landing page](../).